-The main challenge is the existence of political pressure and power that can influence the legal process.
-In the case of OPM, there is a possibility that political pressure can interfere with the investigation and prosecution, especially considering the political sensitivity associated with the separatist movement in Papua.
-Therefore, it is important to ensure that the legal process is carried out independently and is not influenced by political pressure.
-Judges are expected to uphold the law and justice independently, without interference from external influences, including from the executive and legislative powers, as well as pressure from the community (Suherman, 2019).
+The main challenge is the existence of political pressure and power that can influence legal processes.
+In the case of the OPM, political pressure can interfere with investigations and prosecutions, especially considering the political sensitivity associated with the separatist movement in Papua.
+Therefore, it is important to ensure that the legal process is carried out independently and is not influenced by political pressures.
+Judges are expected to uphold the law and justice independently, without interference from external influences, including the executive and legislative powers, as well as pressure from the community (Suherman, 2019).

-Another challenge is the lack of resources and capacity in law enforcement agencies to handle cases of gross human rights violations effectively.
-Investigation and prosecution of cases of gross human rights violations require significant resources, including experts, technology, and funds.
-In many cases, law enforcement agencies may not have sufficient resources to carry out their duties effectively.
-Therefore, there needs to be greater support from the government and the international community to strengthen the capacity of law enforcement agencies in handling these cases.
+Another challenge is the lack of resources and capacity of law enforcement agencies to effectively handle cases of gross human rights violations.
+The investigation and prosecution of gross human rights violations require significant resources, including experts, technology, and funds.
+In many cases, law enforcement agencies may not have sufficient resources to perform their duties effectively.
+Therefore, there is a need for greater support from the government and the international community to strengthen the capacity of law enforcement agencies to handle these cases.

 The lack of awareness and understanding of human rights and the principle of equality before the law among the community is also a challenge.
-Many people may not be aware of their rights or understand the importance of this principle in upholding justice.
-Therefore, education and socialization regarding human rights and the principle of equality before the law are very important to increase public awareness and participation in the legal process.
-This will help create a society that is more legally aware and more committed to upholding justice.
+Many people may not be aware of their rights or understand the importance of this principle in upholding justice in the criminal justice system.
+Therefore, education and socialization regarding human rights and the principle of equality before the law are very important for increasing public awareness and participation in the legal process.
+This will help create a society that is more legally aware and committed to upholding justice.

-In addition, the culture of impunity that may exist among serious human rights violators is also a major challenge.
-If violators feel that they can get away with it, they are more likely to repeat their violations in the future.
-Therefore, it is important to apply the law firmly and consistently to ensure that serious human rights violators are punished in accordance with the applicable law.
-By punishing violators fairly, the legal system can send a clear message that human rights violations will not be tolerated.
+Additionally, the culture of impunity that may exist among serious human rights violators is a major challenge.
+If violators feel that they can get away with it, they are more likely to repeat their violations.
+Therefore, it is important to apply the law firmly and consistently to ensure that serious human rights violators are punished in accordance with the applicable laws.
+By fairly punishing violators, the legal system can send a clear message that human rights violations will not be tolerated.

-Finally, challenges in implementing the principle of equality before the law also come from the lack of coordination between law enforcement agencies and other agencies involved in handling human rights violations.
+Finally, challenges in implementing the principle of equality before the law also arise from the lack of coordination between law enforcement agencies and other agencies involved in handling human rights violations.
 Poor coordination can hinder the legal process and cause delays or even failures in upholding justice.
-Therefore, there needs to be greater effort to improve coordination and cooperation between the various agencies involved, including the police, prosecutors, courts, and human rights institutions.
+Therefore, greater effort is needed to improve coordination and cooperation among the various agencies involved, including the police, prosecutors, courts, and human rights institutions.